 - 1 ½ C snow peas

-- Slice the tofu into 1/2 cm thick slices.
+- Slice the tofu ½ cm (¼ inch) thick.
 Heat about 1 tbsp oil in a large pan over medium-high heat and brown each side of the tofu slices.
 Set aside; you can dice the tofu into smaller pieces if you like.

 - Chop the onion, mince the garlic, grate or mince the ginger.
 Dice the potato, bell pepper and zucchini.
 Prepare the snow peas by picking off the ends then slicing them in half.

 - Place onion, garlic and ginger in a large non-stick pan or wok on medium heat with 1 tbsp oil.
 Cook until the onion starts to soften.
 I use the same pan the tofu was cooked in to save dishes.

 - Add the potato to the pan/ wok with 1 C of vegetable broth.
 Turn the heat up to medium-high and bring to a boil; allow potatoes to boil for 3 minutes.

 - Add the bell pepper and zucchini to the pan/ wok along with the coconut milk, soy sauce, lime juice and curry paste.
 Cook for another 5-8 minutes, or until the vegetables are all tender.